Martha Ackmann

-Martha Ackmann (born February 11, 1951) is a journalist and author.
+Martha Ackmann (born February 11, 1951) is an American author.
 Her books include The Mercury 13: The True Story of Thirteen Women and the Dream of Space Flight (2003), Curveball: The Remarkable Story of Toni Stone (2010), and These Fevered Days: Ten Pivotal Moments in the Making of Emily Dickinson (2020), and Ain’t Nobody’s Fool: the Life and Times of Dolly Parton (December 2025).
 Ackmann's essays and columns have appeared in publications including The Atlantic, The New York Times, the Washington Post, and Paris Review.
 She has been a frequent commentator for New England Public Radio.

 Personal life

 Ackmann was born in St. Louis and was raised in Florissant, Missouri.

 She graduated from McCluer High School and received her BA from Lindenwood College, her MA from Middlebury College’s Bread Loaf School of English, and her PhD from the University of Massachusetts.
 She also completed graduate work at Lincoln College, Oxford University.